Scope 1 and Scope 2 emissions reduction activities

 - Strategic: Scalability, repeatability, timing, risk and other means of justification.

 We typically consider projects that are expected to provide the greatest overall contribution in reducing our GHG emissions with a break-even cost of below $60/tonne CO2e, as well as projects that anticipate forthcoming regulatory changes.
-By prioritizing and confirming projects through the MACC process with Low Carbon Technologies team colleagues, BUs are able to embed emissions reduction efforts within their budgets and long-range plans (LRPs).
+By prioritizing and confirming projects through the MACC process with Low Carbon Technologies team colleagues, BUs are able to embed emissions reduction efforts within their budgets and long- range plans (LRPs).
 Our goal is to allow innovation, flexibility and accountability at the local level while providing support, guidance and oversight from corporate peers.
 This approach allows BUs to reprioritize and adjust within their budgets to account for regulatory and/or technology changes while maintaining consistency in process.
-This enhances our company’s competitive advantage in playing a vital role through the energy transition.

-In 2023, ConocoPhillips supported nearly 90 emissions reduction projects across our global operations through the MACC.
+In 2024, ConocoPhillips supported more than 80 emissions reduction projects across our global operations through the MACC (excluding heritage Marathon Oil assets).
 These projects address improvements relating to methane and flaring, electrification, process optimization, efficiency, and include strategic pilots and studies.
-We prioritized methane and flaring projects in support of our near-term methane and flaring initiatives in 2023.
+We prioritized methane and flaring projects in support of our near-term methane and flaring initiatives in 2024.

 - Methane venting: Eliminate natural gas-driven pneumatics and modify facilities to reduce natural gas venting.